Skiing France

 Single-Base, Multi-Ski-Area Tours

-Price p/p From price based on 7 nights twin-share lodging in low season as part of a mixed (open) group.
+Price p/p From price based on 5 nights twin-share lodgings in low season, minimum group of 5 people.

 Base/invoice currency is in EURO inc taxes.